codr7/sweet/README.md

 ```
 `T`

-Or imported into the current package using `impoer!`:
+Or imported into the current package using `import!`:

 ```
 (import! core =)